-4. Reporting requirements for Category 1 and Category 2 agencies
+4. Year-end reporting requirements for Category 1 and Category 2 agencies

-Category 1 and Category 2 agencies must provide the following information to CFE by completing Appendix A by the date prescribed in the annual Circular on Agency guidelines for the Mandatory Annual Returns to Treasury each year:
+Category 1 and Category 2 agencies must complete Appendix A by the date prescribed in the annual policy on Agency guidelines for the Mandatory Annual Returns to Treasury each year.
+The following information is required: